 - Weight of your zero turn

-- Type of traction your lawn mower will require
+- The type of traction your lawn mower will require

-- Necessity for a low disturbance to the grass without leaving a rut or tracking up sensitive grass.
+- The necessity for a low disturbance to the grass without leaving a rut or tracking up sensitive grass.

 - Ability to float along sandy grounds

-Read on to find out our tire recommendations along with a more in-depth explanations on tires.
+Read on to find out our tire recommendations along with more in-depth explanations on tires.

 Hazards of Using Wrong Tires on Hills